 The purpose of the first stage of the DMAIC process is to define what the project is.
 This includes:

 - why the improvement needs to be made / some background on the problem

 - what is in the scope of the project and what is not

 - who is involved in the project and who are the key stakeholders

-Within the define phase assistants should also look at setting up a plan for delivery and agree with their managers on how success will be measured.
-During my hotel accommodation project I used the define phase to focus solely on hotel accommodation and not travel costs or any other types of costs related to my department.
-I also wrote a project charter which helped me stay focussed during the project.
+Within the define phase, Assistants should also look at setting up a plan for delivery and agree with their managers on how success will be measured.
+During my hotel accommodation project, I used the define phase to focus solely on hotel accommodation and not travel costs or any other types of expenses related to my department.
+I also wrote a project charter which helped me stay focused during the project.